First presidency of Carlos Andrés Pérez: Domestic policy

+Economy

 One of the most radical aspects of Pérez's program for government was the notion that petroleum oil was a tool for under-developed nations like Venezuela to attain first world status and usher a fairer, more equitable international order.
 International events, including the Yom Kippur War of 1973, contributed to the implementation of this vision.
 Drastic increases in petroleum prices led to an economic bonanza for the country just as Pérez started his term.
 His policies, including the nationalization of the iron and petroleum industries, investment in large state-owned industrial projects for the production of aluminium and hydroelectric energy, infrastructure improvements, and the funding of social welfare and scholarship programs, were extremely ambitious and involved massive government spending, to the tune of almost $53 billion.
 His measures to protect the environment and foster sustainable development earned him the Earth Care award in 1975, the first time a Latin American leader had received this recognition.